athesing-point/ffep-v2/README.md

 # FFEP Client-Side

-A lightweight, zero-dependency address autocomplete component for PDC aiming to replace the original FFEP.js version.
+A lightweight, zero-dependency address autocomplete component for PDC aiming to replace the original FFEP.js version (ESBuild used for building /dist version of code.)

 ## Features